mortii/anki-morphs/docs/src/user_guide/usage/filters.md

 `am-highlighted` extra field.
 It does however incur a small overhead for the just-in-time processing.
 It is not available on mobile.

-To use the filter, you will need to register [a 'read' note filter](note-filter.md#read--modify) for each note type that you would like to use the `am-highlight-morphs` filter on.
+To use the filter, you will need to register [a note filter](note-filter.md#read--modify) for each note type that you would like to use the `am-highlight-morphs` filter on.
+If you do not want this card to be considered for your learning progress, you can disable read and modify flags.
 With this setup step done, you can start adding the filter to cards for that note type.

 as with